Current Members

 Ahmed's personal website

 My research interests lie within the realm of deciphering complex biological systems.
-Elucidating the etiology and mechanisms of multifactorial phenotypes is exceptionally enigmatic, as it arises from the interplay of intrinsic genetic pathways and extrinsic environmental factors.
+Elucidating the mechanisms driving multifactorial phenotypes is especially enigmatic, as they often arise from the dynamic interplay between intrinsic genetic regulation and extrinsic environmental cues.
+I am particularly interested in how bacteria detect and respond to host-derived metabolic stress signals to rewire regulatory and metabolic networks that control survival, adaptation, and virulence.

 Publications: